easthermutheumwengei/blog/README.md

 # Blog
-A web application that allow users to read blogs and for writers to post, edit and delete blogs:
+An application that allow users to read blogs and for writers to post, edit and delete blogs:

 ## By Easther Mutheu